smart-data-models/dataModel.KeyPerformanceIndicator/KeyPerformanceIndicator/doc/spec_IT.md

       x-ngsi:
         type: Property
     updatedAt:
-      description: 'Last update date of the KPI data.
-This can be different than the last update date of the KPI''s value.'
+      description: Last update date of the KPI data.
+This can be different than the last update date of the KPI's value
       format: date-time
       type: string
       x-ngsi: